 Jeff Chan, Sifu Bryant Fong, Dr. William C. Hu, David Lei, Calvin Li, Liu Xing Jiu, Sifu Ernest Loo, Danton Mok, Sifu Wilson Ng, Sifu Jin Han Wu, Yao Yong, Sifu Gobert Yeung, Phil Young, Maestro Ruben Zahra.

-Kei Lun Martial Arts is dedicated to the promotion and preservation of the cultural legacies of the lion dance, dragon dance, and martial arts.
+Kei Lun Martial Arts is dedicated to the promotion and preservation of the cultural legacies of the lion dance, dragon dance, and martial arts in the San Francisco Bay Area.

 In 1994, Sifu Wilson Ng renamed his ongoing classes Kei Lun Martial Arts.
 Shortly afterwards, he left the group to oversee burgeoning business interests.
 Since then, the class has been run by his students.
 The Chinese name of our group, Kei Lun Ngaih Suht, was chosen to mean more than just “martial arts”.
 The kei lun is a benevolent mythical creature from Asian folklore.
 As an adjective, kei lun can be loosely translated as "talented".
 Ngaih suht means arts in general.
 The original intent was for members to practice and teach not only martial arts, but other arts as well.